The Truth About Selling a Restaurant in 2025: What We Sell Restaurants Learned From Hundreds of Deals (Part 2)

 We can't count how many times this played out: A restaurant looked great on paper.
 Buyer got excited.
 Made an offer.
 Then during due diligence, the financials didn't add up.
 Sales tax returns didn't match P&Ls.
 The POS system didn't match reported revenue.

-In most cases, sellers weren't being dishonest and simply had poor bookkeeping or worse, lazy accountants that were slow to return calls leading to buyers that walk.
+In most cases, sellers simply had poor bookkeeping or worse, lazy accountants that were slow to return calls leading to buyers that walk.

 Example: We had a deal in contract with a pizza franchise brand.
 The revenue tied to the POS system, but the sales tax filings were off by nearly $100,000 in a single quarter, and around $160,000 for the year.
 The buyer balked and wanted to know why.
-The CPA kept putting off the seller’s call because he was in the middle of “tax season” until the buyer finally walked.
-Once we finally heard from the CPA, it took less than a minute to get the answer and it was simple.
+The CPA kept putting off the seller’s call because he was in the middle of “tax season” until the buyer finally had enough and terminated the deal.
+Once we finally heard from the CPA, it took less than five minutes to get the answer and it was totally legitimate.
 This location provided meals to the national guard during an extended period of hurricane relief and the sales were non-taxable.
 In addition, they provide meals one day a week to four charter schools, again, non-taxable.
 Since the revenue isn’t reported on the sales tax filings, it will never match.
-By the time the CPA provided the explanation, it was too late for the deal.
+By the time the CPA provided the explanation, it was too late for this buyer and strong contract was gone..
 Bottom line.
 If your CPA is non-responsive, find another one.
 This one cost the seller a deal.

 Financial records: What level of documentation actually closed deals: